Sara12-2/Sara12-2/README.md

 ## 🙋‍♀️ About Me

-I'm a passionate **Full Stack Developer** and **AI/ML Engineer** with hands-on experience in both web development and machine learning.
-I thrive at the intersection of intelligent systems and user-facing applications — crafting AI-powered, full-stack products that are functional, scalable, and impactful.
+I'm a passionate **Full Stack Developer** and **AI/ML Engineer** serving as **COO at Dev Hatch Labs**, where I lead operations and drive technical innovation.
+With hands-on experience in both web development and machine learning, I thrive at the intersection of intelligent systems and user-facing applications — crafting AI-powered, full-stack products that are functional, scalable, and impactful.

+- 👑 **COO at Dev Hatch Labs** – Leading Operations & Technical Strategy
 - 💼 **Web Development Intern** – Full Stack (Current)
 - 💼 **ML Intern** – Completed
 - 🏆 **2nd Position in ICS** – Dera Ghazi Khan Board